 - Alpha Bitch: A Male version Especially after teaming up with Alicia; the two acted just like a high school Girl Posse.

 - And There Was Much Rejoicing: The audience once he left.
-All though without a clear villain for the rest of the season, things got REALLY freaking dull
+Although without a clear villain for the rest of the season, things got REALLY freaking dull.

-- Ascended Fanboy: Colton even had a Survivor theme Birthday party once.
+- Ascended Fanboy: Colton even had a Survivor-themed Birthday party once.